 Nexus 9 Tablet

 The final product was the Nexus Play streaming unit.
 This is basically a way to turn your TV into a ‘Android/Google TV’ and run a similar User Experience in your TV to all your mobile devices.
-Again first impressions looks nice but this is by no means a ground breaking technological offering with alternatives in the Apple TV and integrations from Playstation and other gaming companies.
+Again, first impressions look nice but this is by no means a groundbreaking technological offering with alternatives in the Apple TV and integrations from Playstation and other gaming companies.
 I won’t focus too much on this as, with the other alternatives, it’s not an area that is being widely adopted and I don’t think it will for a while.

 While all these products are all just videos and images at the moment and, especially as a mobile developer myself, we all know better than to trust what we’re presented with in the press without getting our hand dirty ourselves.
 I am very curious to see how the market adopts these new ideas from Google.
 The war between Google and Apple is still strong and looks to wage on with strong offerings from both sides.